British brass band

 In Britain, a brass band (known regionally as a silver band or colliery band) is a musical ensemble comprising a standardized range of brass and percussion instruments.
 The modern form of the brass band in the United Kingdom dates back to the 19th century, with a vibrant tradition of competition based around communities and local industry, with colliery bands being particularly notable.
-The Stalybridge Old Band (still in existence) was formed in 1809 and was perhaps the first civilian brass band in the world.
+The Stalybridge Old Band, for example, first performed in 1815 and is still in existence, although it did not become a brass band until the 1840s.

 Bands using the British instrumentation are the most common form of brass band in the United Kingdom, Australia and New Zealand, and are also widespread in continental Europe, Japan and North America.
 The tradition for brass bands in the UK is continuing, and local communities and schools have brass bands.
 British band contests are highly competitive, with bands organized into five sections much like a football league.
 Competitions are held throughout the year at local, regional, and national levels, and at the end of each year there are promotions and relegations.
 The 2019 holder of the National Brass Band Championships of Great Britain was the Cory Band from South Wales.

 A selection of brass bands can be experienced at the annual Durham Miners' Gala.
 There are also hotly-contested annual events held on Whit Friday in the Saddleworth area of Greater Manchester in which hundreds of bands compete.